msuliot/aws-cost-dashboard/README.md

 - Use environment variables for sensitive configuration
 - Implement proper error handling for API failures

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.

 ## Troubleshooting

 Common issues and solutions: